anebz/cloud/Accreditations/aws_solutions_associate.md

 Amazon Macie is a ML-powered service that monitors and detects usage patterns on S3 data, it can detect anomalies, risk of unauthorized access or inadvertent data leaks.
 It can recognize PII (personally identifiable info) or IP.

+S3 select: retrieve only a subset of the data by using simple SQL expressions

 CORS (cross-origin resource sharing) allows webapps loaded in one domain to interact with resources in a different domain.
 For instance, to add JavaScript to the webapp.

 Use pre-signed URLs to access specific objects.